Circular motion analogue Unruh effect in a $2+1$ thermal bath: Robbing from the rich and giving to the poor: Conclusions

 To summarise, an ambient temperature equips the circular motion Unruh effect with the characteristic of Robin Hood~\cite{Weinfurther-private-2023}: \textit{Where there is little, the Unruh effect gives; and where there is plenty, the Unruh effect takes.}

 \ack

 We thank the Quantum Simulators for Fundamental Physics discussion group, led by Silke Weinfurtner, for many helpful discussions, and Vitor S. Barroso for help with the numerics.
 We thank George Matsas for bringing the work in \cite{Costa:1994yx,Guimaraes:1998jf} to our attention.
+We thank the anonymous referees for helpful comments.
 The work of JL was supported by United Kingdom Research and Innovation Science and Technology Facilities Council [grant number ST/S002227/1].
 For the purpose of open access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript version arising.